apollosolutions/governance-example/example_governance_doc.md

 While schema reviews are helpful, the core graph team also realizes that meeting after meeting isn't conducive to productivity.

-With that, the SWG strongly recommends schema reviews whenever possibly by doing async reviews on a shared Google Doc.
-A template for such is [here]().
-This document will ask for necessary context, such as the currently proposed schema, alternative schemas, and any UI mocks if possible.
+With that, the SWG strongly recommends schema reviews using Apollo's [schema proposals](https://www.apollographql.com/docs/graphos/platform/schema-management/proposals) feature.
+Managing schema changes using schema proposals enables teams to propose schema changes that are validated against our development variant, running composition, linting and schema checks on every change.

-To engage with the SWG, please reach out to #graphql-swg on Slack along with the above doc.
+To engage with the SWG, please reach out to #graphql-swg on Slack along with a link to the appropriate schema proposal.

 #### Next Steps

-Once the SWG has received the document, they will begin to provide comments and suggestions within the doc.
+Once the SWG has received the proposal, they will begin to provide comments and suggestions within the tool.

 For new subgraphs, there will also be a separate meeting to discuss the proposal in-depth and provide further feedback.

 Once both the SWG and subgraph team(s) agree on the change, the proposal will be considered "approved" and will move to be implemented into the supergraph.

+Subgraph teams can pull down the approved proposal using `rover` and once published to the supergraph the proposal will be marked as "implemented"

 ### Deprecations